bihealth/bih-cluster/bih-cluster/docs/index.md

 !!! note "Acknowledging BIH HPC Usage"
     Acknowledge usage of the cluster in your manuscript as *"Computation has been performed on the HPC for Research/Clinic cluster of the Berlin Institute of Health"*.
     Please add your publications using the cluster to [this list](misc/publication-list.md).

-## News & Maintenance Announcements
-- :woman_technologist: February 10th 2025: New GPU nodes `hpc-gpu-[9-11]` with 4× NVIDIA L40 each.
-- :snowflake: January 2025: Rolling upgrade to Rocky Linux 9 of all cluster nodes & VMs.
-- :jack_o_lantern: October 22nd 2024: Kernel & SLURM upgrades on (almost) all nodes.
-- :ram: July 16th: New high-memory node `hpc-mem-5` with 4 TB of RAM.
-- :locomotive: Until autumn 2024: Operation Exodus – Migration of all data from GPFS to CephFS storage.
-- :maple_leaf: September 30th 2024: Unmounting of `/fast` on all non-transfer nodes.
-- :headstone: October 31st 2024: Retirement of GPFS/DDN storage.

-See [Maintenance](admin/maintenance.md) for a detailed list of current, planned, and previous maintenance and update work.

 ## Technical Details
 If you are interested in how this HPC cluster is set up on a technical level, we got you covered.